rjc123/robincarswell.com/README.md

-## A Hugo project to set up Robin Carswell's blog
+## A Hugo project to set up Robin Carswell's personal site

 A simple set up, per the instructions I found on the interwebs.